Biography of Edward Burra

 Timeline of Edward Burra

-1914: Burra sent to Northaw Place Preparatory school in Potters Bar, Hertfordshire.
+1914: Burra is sent to Northaw Place Preparatory school in Potters Bar, Hertfordshire.

-1917: Suffers from pneumonia and is sent home and continues to be educated at home.
+1917: He suffers from pneumonia and is sent home and continues to be educated at home.

 1920: He visits Switzerland with his mother.

 1921: Burra takes art lessons with Miss Bradley in Rye.
-Begins studies in life drawing, illustration and architectural drawing at Chelsea Polytechnic.
+He begins studies in life drawing, illustration and architectural drawing at Chelsea Polytechnic.

-1922: Became interested in films whilst at Chelsea Polytechnic and also jazz.
+1922: He becomes interested in films whilst at Chelsea Polytechnic and also jazz.
 He would buy his records at Levy’s in Aldgate.
-Designs his first poster for the Olympia Horse Show.
+He designs his first poster for the Olympia Horse Show.

 1923: Burra moves on to the Royal College of Art.

-1925: After leaving the Royal College of Art Burra traveled to Italy with his mother where he contracts rheumatic fever.
+1925: After leaving the Royal College of Art Burra travels to Italy with his mother where he contracts rheumatic fever.
 He recuperates in the city of Bath.
 He meets Paul Nash during the summer.
-Visits Paris with his friend the dancer and producer William Chappell in October.
-Joined the London Film Society with his friend Barbara Ker-Seymer.
+He visits Paris with his friend the dancer and producer William Chappell in October.
+Joe joins the London Film Society with his friend Barbara Ker-Seymer.

-1926: Visits his sister Anne in Florence with his family.
+1926: He visits his sister Anne in Florence with his family.
 He was particularly keen on the Botticellis in the Uffizi Gallery.
-Burra also visits SIenna.
+Burra also visits Sienna.

 1927: In January Burra visits Paris again and the South of France.
 Paul Nash who lived near Rye at the time, encourages him to exhibit in the New English Art Club show.
 In August he is introduced to Oliver Brown of the Leicester Galleries in London.
 Death of his grandmother Cecile Robertson-Luxford.

 1928: His vehicle advertising signs are rejected by the Crawfords.
-Burra visited Toulon with Chappell and, amongst other people, the writer Anthony Powell.
+Burra visits Toulon with Chappell and, amongst other people, the writer Anthony Powell.
 In December he meets Frederick Ashton in Paris.
-Visits music halls in the Rue de Lappe.
+He visits music halls in the Rue de Lappe.
 Paul Nash offers to teach him woodengraving.